 Today in the world, a woman like myself is spending the day, from sun up to set, walking back and forth over miles to carry jugs of dirty water back for her village to survive.

-2. I went to the fridge and pantry, choosing from the shelves of food what sounded good to eat, made and ate eggs with bacon, hashbrowns and biscuits with jam.
+2. I went to the fridge and pantry, choosing from the shelves of food that which sounded good to eat, made and ate eggs with bacon, hashbrowns and biscuits with jam.

 Today in the world, an emaciated woman is holding her starving child to her empty breast.

-3. This winter, I looked outside, it was freezing with a rain/sleet mixture coating the patio.
+3. Last winter, I looked outside, it was freezing with a rain/sleet mixture coating the patio.
 I turned up the heat, curled up on the couch with a blanket and read for awhile.

 At that very same moment, somewhere in the world, maybe within my own town, there are people without shelter and warmth, under bridges, in cardboard boxes, vulnerable.

-4. I called my mother on Mothers Day and my dad this last weekend for Fathers Day.
+4. I called my mother on Mothers Day and my dad for Fathers Day this year.
 All my kids called home and placed each grandchild on the phone to show their love and appreciation to us as well…

 Margnifier still there?
 I didn’t think so.